vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 ## Documentation, Samples, and Tests

 This document is intended to be more of a general description of the packages and their components.
 For detailed information, please refer to the source code all programming elements are well XML comment-documented.
 Good usage samples of the ciphers are the unit tests.
 Most of the unit test methods are implemented in base generic test classes which the actual test classes inherit from.
-Usually the concrete test classes are also good examples for instantiation of the cipher classes, and the methods in the generics – for using the interfaces and the extensions.
+Usually, the concrete test classes are also good examples for instantiation of the cipher classes, and the methods in the generics – for using the interfaces and the extensions.

 Before running the unit tests make sure to execute the batch file **`CreateCertificates.cmd`** which creates a few self-signed certificates in the current user's, private, certificate store and are used by the unit tests.